-When I graduated from Yeshiva high school I spent a year in Israel studying at an American-based seminary, together with most of my Orthodox Jewish friends from New York.
-At the start I adhered to two forms of religion: fanatical Judaism, of which I had already been skeptical and renounced by the end of the year, and a libertarian/conservatism-inspired faith in free markets and corporate capitalism.
+When I graduated from Yeshiva high school I spent a year in Israel studying at an American-based seminary, together with most of my ultra-orthodox Jewish friends from New York.
+At the start I adhered to two forms of religion: fanatical Judaism, of which I had already been skeptical and renounced by the end of the year, and a libertarian/conservatism-inspired faith in free markets and corporate structure.

 I clung to this outlook for a long time.
-I found Michael Moore’s Fahrenheit 9/11 revolting.
+I found Fahrenheit 9/11 revolting.
 When I took two sociology classes at Queens College the following summer, I gave my teachers a very hard time for pushing C. Wright Mills’ The Power Elite and various textbooks arguing that unchecked capitalism ineluctably creates extreme inequality and devastating boom-bust cycles while regulation and higher top bracket tax rates narrow the gap and stabilize the economy.
 All this looked like liberal propaganda posing as education.
-I was infuriated that my teachers had not grasped that communism failed, and called the class’s attention to centrist-minded South Park episodes satirizing knee-jerk liberal disdain for “evil corporations.”
-My instructors’ paranoia, betrayed by their hatred for Bush, Cheney, the Iraq War and the rising surveillance state (“Beware, the feds can track you through something as simple as your Metrocard,” as one teacher admonished) struck me as absurd.
+I was infuriated that my teachers had not grasped that communism failed, and called the class’s attention to centrist-minded South Park episodes and Team Americasatirizing knee-jerk liberal disdain for “evil corporations.”
+My instructors’ paranoia, betrayed by their hatred for Bush, Cheney, the Iraq War and the rising surveillance state (“Beware, the feds can track you through something as simple as your Metrocard”) struck me as absurd.
 I dismissed them as liberal crackpots, assuming they considered Bush a Nazi and believed in the 9/11 conspiracy theories, though they had never said as much, and felt comfort in the thought that since America has thrived for so long it is destined to prosper, regardless of who’s in charge.

 This outlook dominated my next few years in college.
-At NYU I concentrated on literature and despised those (few) teachers who would use Shakespeare to justify their grievances with Bush and Iraq, considering it a sin to mix politics with literature.
+After transferring to NYU’s Gallatin School of Individualized Study I concentrated on literature and despised those (few) teachers who would use Shakespeare to justify their grievances with Bush and Iraq, considering it a sin to mix politics with literature.
 I conducted tutorials with mentors that focused primarily on literary style and structure.
-But, as much as I resisted the notion, the novels we covered usually led us to discuss American culture and politics– Othello in the Obama era, how Gov. Eliot Spitzer’s sex scandal relates to Middlemarch, etc. And this paradigm became more pronounced as I approached graduation.
+But, as much as I resisted the notion, the novels we covered usually led us to discuss American culture and politics (how Gov. Eliot Spitzer’s sex scandal relates to Middlemarch, for example).
+And this pattern gradually escalated as I approached graduation.